AviatrixSystems/Docs/HowTos/aviatrix_apis_datacenter_extension.rst

 ============

 The APIs for Aviatrix can be used for the tasks that are done through the Web UI.

 The following is an example to utilize the APIs to create a VPC/VNet under Datacenter Extension.
+For the complete REST API documentation, check out `this link. <https://s3-us-west-2.amazonaws.com/aviatrix-download/Cloud-Controller/Cloud+Services+Gateway+Controller+API+reference.pdf>`_

 Datacenter Extension capability manages your cloud address range.
 It creates VPC/VNet, subnets, routing tables and create a IPSec tunnel to